borg286/sevtech/README.md

 **Key Items: **

+## Uncategorized Tips

 * IF's Rancher gets around BWA’s Fleece and harvests wool from sheep directly, this can also occasionally be a source of powdered dye production from further processing the coloring byproducts from crushing wool

 * IF's Water Condenstrator produces about 100mb/t of water per water source block adjacent to it

 * Spawner Agitators get around the despawning spawners limit

+* After going to the End, you can use the Ender Utilities' portal (portal frame blocks + 1 or more portal control panels with 1-8 linking crystals in each panel) to easily set up cost-free teleportation to wherever you want (cross-dimensional), as long as you’ve linked the location to a linking crystal.
+You can pair this with an Ender Porter with it’s own linking crystal to go back to your base from anywhere (Advanced Ender Porter needed for the teleport back to be cross-dimensional).
+The Porter needs an ender capacitor, but the portal multiblock does not.

 # Age 5